siderolabs/talos/website/content/docs/v0.15/Guides/troubleshooting-control-plane.md

 ```

 If service is stuck in `Preparing` state for bootstrap node, it might be related to slow network - at this stage
-Talos pulls `etcd` image from the container registry.
+Talos pulls the `etcd` image from the container registry.

-If `etcd` service is crashing and restarting, check service logs with `talosctl -n <IP> logs etcd`.
+If the `etcd` service is crashing and restarting, check its logs with `talosctl -n <IP> logs etcd`.
-Most common reasons for crashes are:
+The most common reasons for crashes are:

-* wrong arguments passed via `extraArgs` in the configuration;
+- wrong arguments passed via `extraArgs` in the configuration;
-* booting Talos on non-empty disk with previous Talos installation, `/var/lib/etcd` contains data from old cluster.
+- booting Talos on non-empty disk with previous Talos installation, `/var/lib/etcd` contains data from old cluster.

 ### etcd is not running on non-bootstrap control plane node

-Service `etcd` on non-bootstrap control plane node waits for Kubernetes to boot successfully on bootstrap node to find
-other peers to build a cluster.
+The `etcd` service on control plane nodes which were not the target of the cluster bootstrap will wait until the bootstrapped control plane node has completed.
+The bootstrap and discovery processes may take a few minutes to complete.
-As soon as bootstrap node boots Kubernetes control plane components, and `kubectl get endpoints` returns IP of bootstrap control plane node, other control plane nodes will start joining the cluster followed by Kubernetes control plane components on each control plane node.
+As soon as the bootstrapped node starts its Kubernetes control plane components, `kubectl get endpoints` will return the IP of bootstrapped control plane node.
+At this point, the other control plane nodes will start their `etcd` services, join the cluster, and then start their own Kubernetes control plane components.

 ### Kubernetes static pod definitions are not generated

-Talos should write down static pod definitions for the Kubernetes control plane:
+Talos should write the static pod definitions for the Kubernetes control plane
+in `/etc/kubernetes/manifests`:

 ```bash
 $ talosctl -n <IP> ls /etc/kubernetes/manifests